department-of-veterans-affairs/va.gov-team/products/content/content-briefs/email-content.md

 Subject line: We’ve received your [ plain language name of form like "application for burial benefits" ]

 Dear [NAME],

 Thank you for submitting your [Form name (VA Form Number)].

 [featured content gray box]

 [H2] Your application details

 Your name

 Date submitted

 [Optional data fields for other key info from this submission]

 [H2] (Optional section with instructions to submit additional documents)

 [H2] What to expect next

-[Provide info about how to check status of this form/request online, if there's a way to do so.
-Explain how long it will take for this form to show up in the online system, if there's a delay.
+[Provide info about how to check status of this form or request online, if there's a way to do so.
+Explain how long it will take for this form to show up in the claim status tool or other online system, if there's a delay.
 If you're linking to the claim status tool, confirm that this form actually shows up there.]

 [H2] How to contact us if you have questions